PhilomenaMusili/Computer-Inventory-App/README.md

 Viewing Computers: Browse through the list of computers to view their details.

 ## Contributing
-We welcome contributions from the community.
-If you find bugs, have feature requests, or would like to contribute code, please follow our Contribution Guidelines.
+If you find bugs, have feature requests, or would like to contribute code, you are welcome.

 ## License
 This project is licensed under the [License Name] - see the LICENSE.md file for details.

 ## Acknowledgments
 This project makes use of the Django framework.
-[List any other acknowledgments or credits]

 ## Contact
-For support, inquiries, or feedback, please contact [Your Email Address].
+For support, inquiries, or feedback, please contact [philomenamusili2@gmail.com].